barumau/pandunia/eng/110_lexibina.md

 → **rotation**
 'rotation, turning'

-**-iste**
+#### -iste

-'person who tends to behave or think in a certain way, adherent of an ideology or religion' :
+The suffix **-iste** means a person who tends to behave or think in a certain way or an adherent of an ideology or a religion.

 **alkol**
 'alcohol'
 → **alkoliste**